Hari Krishna Exports

 Hari Krishna Exports Pvt.
 Ltd., also known as HK, is an Indian diamond conglomerate, headquartered in The Capital, Bandra Kurla Complex, Mumbai, India.
 It was established in 1992 by Savji Dholakia and his three brothers.
 The company has manufacturing units at Surat in Gujarat and its marketing and sales office in Mumbai.
+HK exports polished diamonds to 79 countries.
+Currently, the company manufactures over 40,000 carats of diamonds every month (equivalent to 500,000 carats annually).

+According to a Times of India report in January 2017, Hari Krishna Exports was reportedly involved in a case concerning alleged evasion charges of approximately ₹16.66 crore by the Employees' Provident Fund Organisation.

 History

-In 1992, HK started as a small-time diamond cutting and polishing unit in Surat with a few machines and employees.
-It later expanded to Mumbai to meet a growing demand for raw diamonds.
+In 1992, HK began its operations as a diamond cutting and polishing unit in Surat, starting with a modest setup comprising a few machines and employees.
+It later expanded its operations to Mumbai to meet the increasing demand for raw diamonds.

-In 2005, HK launched its jewelery brand - KISNA.
-Today, it is the largest distributed diamond jewelry brand in India, available in over 6,250 jewelery outlets.
-KISNA offers over 563 designs of rings, earrings, pendants, necklaces, bangles, bracelets, and nose pins.
-It uses VVS diamonds and 18k hallmarked gold.
-From 2007 until 2008, HK grew by 49% and recorded a turnover of ₹ 1,025 crores (US$ 260 million at the time).
+In 2005, HK introduced its jewelry brand - KISNA.
+It now stands as one of the most widely distributed diamond jewelry brands in India, with its products available in over 6,250 jewelry outlets.
+KISNA offers a diverse range of designs encompassing rings, earrings, pendants, necklaces, bangles, bracelets, and nose pins.
+It utilizes VVS diamonds and 18k hallmarked gold in its creations.
+From 2007 to 2008, HK experienced a growth rate of 49%, achieving a turnover of ₹ 1,025 crores (US$ 260 million at that time).

-In 1994, diamond exports increased after an Israel client's referral to international clients.
-In 2001, the export company started to trade and manufacture diamonds of sizes ranging from 0.18 Carat to 0.96 Carat.
+In 1994, diamond exports surged following a referral from an Israeli client to international clients.
+By 2001, the export company began trading and manufacturing diamonds ranging from 0.18 Carat to 0.96 Carat.
 In the fiscal year 2002–03, Hari Krishna Exports Pvt.
-Ltd. recorded a 200% growth.
+Ltd. recorded a remarkable growth rate of 200%.

-The company is also involved in diamond jewelery manufacturing and exporting H.K.
+The company is engaged in both diamond jewelry manufacturing and export through H.K.
 Designs and Unity Jewels.
-Through H.K.
+H.K.
 Jewels Pvt.
-Ltd., the domestic market is being catered to.
-Kisna Diamond Jewellery is a pan-India brand distributed through more than 480 distributors to more than 6500 retail outlets.
+Ltd. serves the domestic market, while Kisna Diamond Jewellery, a pan-India brand, is distributed through more than 480 distributors to over 6500 retail outlets.

-HK is exporting polished diamonds to 79 countries.
-Currently, HK manufactures over 40,000 carats of diamonds every month (500,000 carats every year).

 Controversy

-The company received media attention for 'gifting' its employees cars, jewelery, and homes as bonuses on Diwali.
-In 2014, it gifted 491 cars, 525 pieces of diamond jewelery and 200 apartments worth ₹50 crore.
+The company received media attention for "gifting" its employees cars, jewellery, and homes as bonuses on Diwali.
+In 2014, it gifted 491 cars, 525 pieces of diamond jewellery and 200 apartments worth ₹50 crore.
 In 2016, the company gifted 1260 cars and 400 apartments.
 The company gifted 600 cars in 2018.
 The claims were disputed by the Mera News portal, which reported that the employees are paid a salary on the cost to company basis, and the down payment of the 'gifts' are sourced from the amount deducted from the salary under the bonus title.
 The cars are brought under the company's name, and the employees have to sign a job bond of 5 years.
 The company benefits from the bulk discount and tax credit on the cars.